hoangduytran/blender-manual/manual/editors/spreadsheet.rst

 .. _bpy.types.SpaceSpreadsheet.object_eval_state:

 Object Evaluation State
-   Display the data of an object at different states of its evaluation.
+   The state for which to display data.

    :Evaluated: Display data from the object with all modifiers applied.
    :Original: Display data from the original object without any modifiers applied.
-   :Viewer Node: Display data from the active Viewer node of the active object.
+   :Viewer Node: Display the data that's fed into the active :doc:`/modeling/geometry_nodes/output/viewer`.

+   You can also toggle between *Evaluated* and *Viewer Node* by clicking the eye icon in the Viewer node's header.

 .. _bpy.types.SpaceSpreadsheet.display_context_path_collapsed:

 Breadcrumbs
-   The breadcrumbs show three key parts of the path the evaluated object takes before showing the information in the `Main Region`_.
-   In the order from left to right, the first item displayed is the :term:`Active` object.
-   The next two items are displayed when the *Viewer* node evaluation state is chosen.
-   The first of these next items is the name of the Geometry Nodes modifier, the last item shown is the name of the active Viewer node.
+   Shows the name of the active object, and (if *Object Evaluation State* is set to *Viewer Node*) the name of the Geometry Nodes modifier and the active Viewer node.

-   Clicking the arrow between items hides the name of the active modifier.
+   You can click one of the arrows between the names to hide the modifier.

 .. _bpy.ops.spreadsheet.toggle_pin:

 Toggle Pin
-   Usually, the editor displays data from the active object.
-   When an object is pinned, its data remains visible, even if another object becomes active.
+   Click to "lock" the editor to the currently active object, and have it keep displaying that object's data even if another object becomes active.
+Click again to unlock.

 .. _bpy.types.SpaceSpreadsheet.show_only_selected:

 Selected Only
    This option is only available if the object is in Edit Mode.
-   When checked, only data for the selected mesh elements is shown.
+   When checked, only data for the selected geometry elements is shown.

+.. _bpy.types.SpaceSpreadsheet.use_filter:

+Use Filter
+   Whether to use the filters that are defined in the Sidebar (see below).

 Main Region
 ===========

-The main view allows you to view the actual spreadsheet.
+The main view shows the actual spreadsheet.
-Row indices and column names remain visible when scrolling down or to the side.
+Column names and row indices remain visible when scrolling down or to the side.

 .. note::